 - Register and record hours at with Time2Track (they’re record-keeping hours!).

-- Join the free Facebook group for new counselors at Beginning Counselor: Building Your Ideal Internship.
-The group members are always sharing CE events, workshops, certifications, articles, and more that can help with accruing your hours.
+- Join the free Facebook group for new counselors.
+Group members are always sharing CE events, workshops, certifications, articles, and more that can help with accruing your hours.

 It can be difficult earning hours, but so is everything worth doing.
 I know you can do this, and I hope some of these tips have helped you get a jump-start on the process.
 I believe in you!

-Editor’s Note: This article was originally published in May 2012 and has been completely updated for accuracy and comprehensiveness.
+Editor’s Note: This article was originally published in May 2012, and again in February 2020, and has been completely updated for accuracy and comprehensiveness.